T-vK/WhoLockedMe/README.md

  * Credits to HotkeyIt for the super complicated handle retrievement!
  * Credits to jNizM for the neat QueryDosDevice function!
  * Credits to Lexikos and "just me" for the GetIconGroupNameByIndex fucntion!
- * Credits to "just me" for translating the whole script into AHK_L!
+ * Credits to "just me" for translating the whole script into AHK 1.1!

 #### Links
  * [http://forums.codeguru.com/showthread.php?176997.html](http://forums.codeguru.com/showthread.php?176997.html)
  * [https://autohotkey.com/boards/viewtopic.php?p=80447](https://autohotkey.com/boards/viewtopic.php?p=80447)

 #### Requirements
-The script requires AHK_L.
+The script requires AHK 1.1.
 An older version that works for AHK_H can be found in the subfolder /AHK_H.
 If you just want to test it you can download the compiled version.
 (See link below)

 #### Future ideas include: